brunobrr/bdc/README.md

     flagging and, whenever possible, correction of inconsistent collection date.

-Aim to facilitate the **documentation, visualization, and interpretation of results** of data quality tests, in all steps, several files documenting the workflow results are saved automatically in a folder named “Output”.
-These files include i) r**ecords needing further inspection**, ii) **databases** containing the results of each step, iii) **figures**, and iv) **data-quality reports** documenting the results.
+Aim to facilitate the documentation, visualization, and interpretation of results of data quality teststhe package contains functions for documenting the results of the data-cleaning tests, including functions for saving i) records needing further inspection, ii) databases containing the results of each step, iii) figures, and iv) data-quality reports.

 ### Installation